Razzlegames/KotlinTraining/README.md

 ## Lesson 3

 - Learn about extension functions
+- Learn about basic destructuring

 ### Exercises

 1. Create a basic extension function for counting odd numbers in a list, `countOdd()`
 2. Create a more challenging extension function for creating a map from a `List`, `toChunkedMap()`
 3. Print out `petMap` using destructuring
+4. Use destructing on `Animal` class

 - Get all existing unit tests to pass